hlandau/acmetool/_doc/SCHEMA.md

   `http:example.com%2fdirectory/irq7564p5siu3zngnc2caqygp3v53dfmh6idwtpyfkxojssqglta`

-**Certificate ID:** A certificate ID must be assignable before a certificate has been issued, when only the public key and certificate URL are known.
+**Certificate ID:** A certificate ID must be assignable before a certificate has been issued, when only the public key and order URL are known.

-Thus, the Certificate ID shall be the lowercase base32 encoding with padding stripped of the SHA256 hash of the certificate URL.
+Thus, the Certificate ID shall be the lowercase base32 encoding with padding stripped of the SHA256 hash of the order URL (or, for legacy certificates, the certificate URL).

 A certificate directory is invalid if the "url" file does not match the Certificate ID.
 Such a directory should be deleted.